django-compressor/django-compressor/README.rst

 html5lib_ based parser, as well as an abstract base class that makes it easy to write a custom parser.

-Django Compressor also comes with built-in support for `CSS Tidy`_, `YUI CSS and JS`_ compressor, `yUglify CSS and JS`_ compressor, the Google's `Closure Compiler`_, a Python port of Douglas Crockford's JSmin_, a Python port of the YUI CSS Compressor cssmin_ and a filter to convert (some) images into
+Django Compressor also comes with built-in support for `YUI CSS and JS`_ compressor, `yUglify CSS and JS`_ compressor, the Google's `Closure Compiler`_, a Python port of Douglas Crockford's JSmin_, a Python port of the YUI CSS Compressor cssmin_ and a filter to convert (some) images into